sc3/crime-punishment/content/index_rail.md

 </tr>
 <tr>
     <th>Unavailable</th>
-    <td>Very little data is unavailable, this includes personal identifying information such as home address.</td>
+    <td>Most of this data is available including personally identifying information such as home address.</td>
 </tr>
 </table>
 <br>